ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 ### Top-line numbers (no filtering)

 The following are the label counts (not attribute counts) by user group and label type.
-I removed the tutorial labels from here.
+There are a total of 251439 labels, 11347 are tutorial labels and 240092 are non tutorial labels.
+We consider only non tutorial labels throughout this document.

 | label\_type    | Anon         | Registered    | Turker         | Researcher    | Total           |
 |:---------------|:-------------|:--------------|:---------------|:--------------|:----------------|